Citroën C3: C3 Pluriel

 Citroën marketed the C3 Pluriel from 2003 to 2010 as a convertible with five open top variations, hence the name.
-Pluriel is a cognate with the English plural.
-This model was exclusively assembled in Spain.
+The name Pluriel is related to the English word plural.
+This model was developed as a turnkey project by Italdesign.
+It was exclusively assembled in Spain.

-The Pluriel can be configured as a hatchback with a multi-layer insulated top; a full-length landaulet, operable partially or to the back window or any stage in between, with a buffet minimizing wind deflector over the windshield; a fixed profile convertible, with the roof open to the back window, the roof assembly folds into a well in the trunk floor; a full convertible where roof side rails are unlatched and removed. and as a roadster pick up, where the back seats fold to a pickup like a bed with a drop-down tailgate.
-The roof tended to let in water, even from new.
+The Pluriel can be configured as a hatchback with a multi-layer insulated top; a full-length landaulet, operable partially or to the back window or any stage in between, with a buffet minimizing wind deflector over the windshield; a fixed profile convertible, with the roof open to the back window, the roof assembly folds into a well in the trunk floor; a full convertible where roof side rails are unlatched and removed. and as a roadster pick up, where the back seats fold to a pickup like bed with a drop-down tailgate.
+The roof tended to let in water.

 The C3 Pluriel was introduced in July 2003, and was originally offered with a choice of a 1.4 or a 1.6 L petrol engine, and a 1.4 L diesel engine.
 The 1.6 L petrol came fitted, as standard, with an automated manual gearbox.
 The Pluriel was withdrawn in July 2010.

+The roof design was seen as cumbersome and impractical, largely because to operate the car as a convertable, the roof rails must be removed and left behind, with no recourse if it rains while on a journey.
+The C3 Pluriel was mocked for its roof design on the Top Gear special The Worst Car in the History of the World.
 In October 2013, Top Gear Magazine placed the C3 Pluriel on its list of "The 13 worst cars of the last 20 years", describing the car as "useful as a chocolate teapot."